alfredogiwisch/Kawasaki-GPX600-digital-speedometer/README.md

 Development of a digital speedometer in a Kawasaki GPX600

 I begin the 2010 year with a new development for my motorcycle.
 A digital panel to add new features giving a new look.
 Using the power and flexibility of 8 bit microcontrolers it was easy to complete the project development in short time.
-Next pictures shows a view of the the digital tachometer, digital gear position indicator and digital speedometer circuit boards.
+The includedpictures shows a view of the the digital tachometer, digital gear position indicator and digital speedometer circuit boards.
 At the same time I add a bar-graph led acting as voltmeter for measuring the charge status of the battery aka the charge voltage.

-Latest update 29 March 2013:

 Below is the speedometer program in assembler language for everyone who want to build it.
 The speedometer module use a PIC 16F628 microcontroller, same processor are used on the tachometer board.
 The counter is set for a sensor on the wheel with a pulse every 60 grads of rotation.
 The device has two up/down buttons to adjust the counter via GPS.
 Use the raw format in case of downloading the code.
 The 16F628 is backward compatible with previous 16F84 microcontroller.